CANopenNode/CANopenNode/doc/gettingStarted.md

  - You can get the idea of other supported CAN interfaces in [Linux kernel source](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/drivers/net/can) (Kconfig files).
  - Raspberry PI or similar has CAN capes available.

-With [CANopenNode](https://github.com/CANopenNode/CANopenNode) you can also design your own device.
-There are many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download.
+Examples here run in Linux, for simplicity.
+However, real usability of CANopen network is, when simple, microcontroller based devices are connected together with or without more advanced commander device.
+CANopenNode is basically written for simple microcontrollers and also has more advanced commander features, like above used CANopen gateway with ascii command interface.

+Now you can enter the big world of [CANopen devices](http://can-newsletter.org/hardware).

-Here we played with virtual CAN interface and result shows as pixels on screen.
-If you connect real CAN interface to your computer, things may become dangerous.
+Here we played with virtual CAN interface and result shown as pixels on screen.
+If you connect a real CAN interface to your computer, things may become dangerous.
 Keep control and safety on your machines!